Class Routines

 You can expect a well-rounded experience that emphasizes connection and fun.
 We start with free exploration, head to circle time to connect with our coach and classmates, enjoy exciting activities that support the development of a baby’s strength, coordination, and independence, and end every class with our goodbye circle.

-What’s do we do in class during the Parent and Me Program?
+What’s do we do in classes on the Sport Success Pathway?

-We get class started with a mission to get moving, thinking, and exploring the space.
+We start every class with free exploration or missions so that your little one (and you!) has the chance to warm up to the space and explore the gym.
 We get together for circle time to introduce gymnastics skills and discuss the safety rules.
-We’ll work through stations and circuits as we explore how to focus on skill building independently and with the support of the coach.
+We’ll work through activities, circuits, or stations as we explore skill building independently and with the support of the coach.
 Then we’ll tie it all together with a super fun game and a goodbye circle before we head out of the gym.

 Do you imagine your child running around the gym?
 You are not alone.